sdondley/Dist-Zilla-for-Beginners/tutorial8.md

-Most of the interesting stuff is in the `sayhi-0.001` folder, which contains your distribution, but let's say a few words about what was added to your working area, or **"source tree,"** as it is more commonly referred to as.
+Most of the interesting stuff is in the `sayhi-0.001` folder, which contains your distribution, but let's say a few words about what was added to your work area, or **"source tree,"** as it is more commonly referred to as.

 If you run `ls -a` in the root of your workarea, you'll see a `.build` directory.
 This directory is not very interesting for you except for the `latest` symbolic link in there which points to any failed test results.
 The `.build` directory is removed for you when you do `dzil clean`.

-The only other interesting thing to note is the addition of the `READM.mkdn` file.
-In a previous tutorial, we showed how that got placed here.
+The only other thing to note for the sake of being complete is the addition of the `READM.mkdn` file which we already covered in a previous tutorial.

-Now let's talk about the distribution itself.
+So now let's talk about the distribution itself.

 ## Your Module's Distribution